 - Inappropriate behavior in class and on campus may result in a student’s suspension or expulsion from the IEP.

 - Students are expected to have their books in class.

 - Students must have an A, B, or C from their teachers and a sufficient score on the English Placement Exam in order to graduate from one level to another.

 - Cheating is not tolerated at the IEP.
 Cheating includes copying another student’s answers, sharing answers on tests and quizzes, using stolen tests to memorize answers, and using forbidden aids such as dictionaries during tests.

-- Students may only repeat a level one time.
-If the student is not making adequate progress, the student will be asked to find a different school.
+- Students may repeat a level one time.
+If the student is not making adequate progress, they many not be permitted to enroll in the upcoming session.

-- F-1 visa students are expected to attend each IEP level until they successfully complete the High Advanced level.
-Upon successful completion of the High Advanced level, F-1 students are given a 60-day grace period to transfer to another school or depart the U.S. Students who do not successfully complete the High Advanced level do not receive a 60-day grace period.
+- F-1 visa students are expected to attend each IEP level until they successfully complete the High Advanced level or complete the program listed on their I-20, whichever is first.
+Upon successful completion, F-1 students are given a 60-day grace period to transfer to another school or depart the U.S. Students who do not successfully complete their program do not receive a 60-day grace period.

 - F-1 visa students in the Intensive English Program must have 80% attendance.

 - There are no excused absences.
 Absences for illness, car trouble, helping friends, etc. will count as absences.

 - If you are five (5) minutes late to class or leave class early, your teacher will mark you “tardy.”
 Three (3) tardies equal one absence.